 IBS: IRRITABLE BOWEL SYNDROME

-IBS and Bowel Cancer are both diseases of the digestive symptoms, causing some similar changes in bowel habit, and painful, bloating symptoms.
-For anyone who isn't a medical professional, it may be hard to differentiate the difference between the two, from symptoms alone.
+IBS affects the digestive symptoms, causing some changes in bowel habit, and painful, bloating symptoms.
 If you're suffering from any digestive symptoms, please do not hesitate in booking in a GP appointment at London Doctors Clinic, to investigate and treat or manage whichever underlying condition you may have.

 What is IBS?